nodejs/node-gyp/.github/ISSUE_TEMPLATE.md

 Paste your log here, between the backticks.
 It can be:
   - npm --verbose output,
   - or contents of npm-debug.log,
-  - or verbose build output.
+  - or output of node-gyp rebuild --verbose.
 ```

 </details>